thekerrlab/brainstaves/README.md

 Brainstaves is designed to work in Python 3.
 It may also work in Python 2.
 But probably not.

-You will also need LilyPond (http://lilypond.org/) to generate the scores.
+You will also need MuseScore (http://musescore.org/) to generate the scores.

 ### Web server usage

-Pretty straightforward: `python brainstaves/app.py`.
-This will start serving `index.html` on port 8185 (all the JavaScript junk is in `assets`).
+Pretty straightforward: `python brainstaves/bs_app.py`.
+This will start serving `index.html` on port 8185 (all the JavaScript stuff is in `assets`).
 This serves the image at `brainstaves/live/brainstaves.png`.
 If this does not exist, you won't see anything (if it exists and is a picture of a cat, you will, of course, see a cat).
-All browsers running this page should be synchronized on the second (via `var initial_delay = 1*(1000 - new Date().getTime() % 1000);`) and should refresh every second (via `setInterval(vm.redraw_score, vm.interval);`).

 ### Score generation